 Many people view drug abuse and addiction as strictly a social problem.
-Parents, teens, older adults, and other members of the community tend to characterize people who take drugs as morally weak or as having criminal tendencies.
-They believe that drug abusers and addicts should be able to stop taking drugs if they are willing to change their behavior.
+Parents, teens, older adults, and other members of the community tend to characterize people who take drugs as either morally weak or having criminal tendencies.
+They often believe that drug abusers and addicts should be able to stop taking drugs simply by deciding to change their behavior.

-A variety of approaches are used in treatment programs to help patients deal with these cravings and possibly avoid drug relapse.
-NIDA research shows that addiction is clearly treatable.
-Through treatment that is tailored to individual needs, patients can learn to control their condition and live relatively normal lives.
+Research shows that addiction is treatable.
+A variety of approaches are used in treatment programs to help patients deal with drug and alcohol cravings and, possibly, avoid drug relapse.
+Through treatment that is tailored to each addict’s individual needs, patients can learn to control their cravings, manage triggers that set off those cravings and live relatively normal lives in recovery.

-Understanding drug abuse also helps in understanding how to prevent use in the first place.
-Results from NIDA-funded prevention research have shown that comprehensive prevention programs that involve the family, schools, communities, and the media are effective in reducing drug abuse.
-It is necessary to keep sending the message that it is better to not start at all than to enter rehabilitation if addiction occurs.
+Understanding addiction helps in understanding how to treat it and prevent its use in the first place.
+Results from drug prevention research studies have shown that drug prevention programs that involve the family, schools, communities and media can be effective in reducing drug abuse.
+It is necessary to keep sending the message that it is better not to start taking drugs at all than to enter treatment and rehabilitation if addiction occurs.

-A tremendous opportunity exists to effectively change the ways in which the public understands drug abuse and addiction because of the wealth of scientific data.
-Overcoming misconceptions and replacing ideology with scientific knowledge is the best hope for bridging the “great disconnect” – the gap between the public perception of drug abuse and addiction and the scientific facts.
+Through good educational anti-drug programs, we can effectively change the ways in which the public understands drug abuse and addiction.
+Replacing misconceptions with factual, scientifically-based information is society’s best hope for bridging the gap between the public's perception of drug abuse and addiction and the real truth.